A Tech Addict’s Essential Guide to Wedding Day Apps

 If you’re going to have young ones at your wedding and you have a few tablets that you’re able to use, set up a kids corner or area.

 Load the tablets up with some fun apps to play with.

-Try setting up a group Skype for at least the ceremony.
+Try setting up a group on one of these video apps for at least the ceremony.
 At least they’ll then be able to experience part of the day.

 *note – make sure whoever is capturing this for you tries to keep out of the way.
 Chances are you’ve paid a good chunk of money for a professional photographer and the last thing you want them to do is get in the way at a key moment.
 You must also check with the officiant if this is allowed.

 Paul’s Top Tip: